nickdibari/Get-Quote/README.md

 # Get-Quote
 OVERVIEW:
-      Python program to scrape brainyquote.com for quotes from a user entered author
+      Python program to scrape brainyquote.com for quotes from a user entered author.
 Also contains a DataBase feature to store and search for previously viewed quotes

       REQUIRES BeautifulSoup4 and Shelve to work